andrewmarmolejo/flixx/README.md

 <img src="http://g.recordit.co/cy8mitWJIW.gif" width=250><br>

 ### Notes
 I wish I'd had more time to work on this.
 I feel like I rushed through this assignment.
+I tried to do something different with the horror movies instead of the super hero.